How To Exclude All Mobile Apps from Google Ads And Save A Ton Of Money

 AND/OR your company has an unlimited budget and doesn’t mind the waste,

-there is absolutely NO value in advertising on mobile apps.
+there is NO value in advertising on mobile apps.

-One might say, well what about remarketing purposes, to stay top of mind with an undecided prospect?
+One might say, well, what about remarketing purposes, to stay on the top of the mind with an undecided prospect?

 “But bad publicity is still publicity” …